7.7 MINUTES | START A PROJECT

 By the way, if you want to make a deeper connection, create buyer personas and alter your writing to fit each of them.
 A buyer persona is a fictional representation of your ideal buyer.
 This includes their demographic information, personality type, and other details focused on a buyer’s behaviors.

 Creating a buyer persona lets you write to ‘one’ specific person.
-You can target your message to provide that ‘one’ customer with benefits that are most relevant to them.
+You can target your message to provide that ‘one’ customer with the most relevant benefits.

 Do you think you can do that?